 Luxor Temple Facts

-Within the ancient city of “Thebes” lies the purest vision of elegance and wonder, and the world’s largest and most magical Outdoor Museum “Luxor Temple“.
+Within the ancient city of “Thebes” lies the purest vision of elegance and wonder, and one of the world’s largest and most magical Outdoor Museum “Luxor Temple“.
 The temple was built in 1400 BCE during Egypt new Kingdom in the reign of Amenhotep III (1390-1352 BC) of the 18th dynasty and completed by Tutankhamun (1336-1327 BC) and Horemheb (1323-1295 BC) under the name ipet resyet which means “The Southern Sanctuary”.
 It was also enlarged and expanded by King Ramses II (1279-1213 BC).
 Luxor temple was the center of the political and religious aspects of Thebes.
 It was dedicated to the God Amun of the Theban Triad with Mut and Khonsu and the temple was the annual location for the Opet Festival where the three statues of Amun, Mut, and Khonsu are transferred from Karnak temple to the Luxor Temple, to highlight the concept of rebirth.
 The temple stature falls through time but the glory days of Amenhotep where once restored By Alexander the Great in 320 BC where it became the center of the Roman emperor cult.

 Luxor Temple History